1837 Anglesey by-election

-The 1837 Anglesey by-election was a parliamentary by-election held for the House of Commons constituency of Anglesey in North Wales on 23 February 1837.
+The 1837 Anglesey by-election was a parliamentary by-election held for the UK House of Commons constituency of Anglesey in North Wales on 23 February 1837.

 Vacancy

 The by-election was called following the resignation of the sitting member Richard Williams-Bulkeley.

 Candidates

 The Whigs nominated solicitor William Owen Stanley who was the son of John Stanley, 1st Baron Stanley of Alderley and the younger twin brother of Edward Stanley, 2nd Baron Stanley of Alderley.

 The Conservatives nominated Owen John Augustus Fuller Meyrick.